 - Record music at our very own Maple Tree Studio.

 - Or check out audio/video/VR equipment at our campus library and collaborate with friends on your own media productions.

 - Our student-run a cappella group Bits & Pieces performs both on and off campus.

 - Music Club hosts informal gatherings for listening, jamming, and intimate concerts and also has a rehearsal space for student bands.

 - Students can attend concerts with off-campus bands or perform their own sets at C-Haus.

 Beloit has a long and rich tradition in creative writing and campus publications.

-- Develop your writing and editing skills at student-run publications like the Round Table or Pocket Lint.
+- Develop your writing and editing skills at student-run publications like the Round Table.